botpress/solutions/custom solutions/Add New Element to Channel/README.md

-# Add new element to Channel
+# Add New Element to Channel

 Original author: @ptrckbp